Peanut Island is a small island in Florida’s Lake Worth Lagoon. It’s located in a beautiful area, between Riviera Beach

 The county park is 100% free, except for the ferry ride if you don’t have your own boat or kayak to reach the island.
 In fact, there are no stores, restaurants, or chances to spend money, even if you wanted to!

 It’s a perfect little spot to pack a cooler with grilling gear and enjoy a great, affordable beach day.
-Or, pack a tent and a cooler and spend a few days away from it all.
+Or, pack a tent and a cooler for some excellent beach camping.

 Well, there are a few chances to spend money.
 There is sometimes a pizza boat that’ll deliver you pizza on the island.
-And, you can also rent snorkel equipment and buy basic supplies from the ferry, if you want to.
+You can also rent snorkel equipment and buy basic supplies from the ferry, if you want to.

 Best times to visit Peanut Island

 The best time to visit Peanut Island will depend on what you want from your visit.

 The island is usually less crowded on weekdays.
-It can become very crowded on weekends and holidays, especially around sand bar on the the north end of the island.
+It can become very crowded on weekends and holidays, especially the sandbar on the the north end of the island.

-If you want to have a quiet, peaceful island all to yourself, go in the morning or early afternoon during the week.
+If you want to have a quiet, peaceful island all to yourself it’s best to visit in the morning or early afternoon during the week.

 No matter when you go, you’ll have a great time.
 The island is small, but feels surprisingly large.
 It’s big enough that you can almost always find a relaxing spot to enjoy.